 Recoverability of contract balances is a key matter for our audit.
-Although contract balances have been agreed with customers through original contracts and formal agreements in the form of variations and claims, uncertainty remains around the customers' ability to settle their dues to the Group.
+Although contract balances have been We discussed the judgements applied by agreed with customers through original contracts and formal agreements in the form of variations and claims, uncertainty remains around the customers' ability to settle their dues to the Group.